Prince Albert National Park

 Prince Albert National Park fishing permits can be purchased at the Visitor Centre, entry gates, campground kiosks, and the marinas.

-We've done our best to summarize the rules/regulations for fishing in the National Park but please refer to the official Parks Canada website for the most up to date information. https://parks.canada.ca/pn-np/sk/princealbert/activ/experiences/peche-fishing
+I've done my best to summarize the rules/regulations for fishing in the National Park but please refer to the official Parks Canada website for the most up-to-date information. https://parks.canada.ca/pn-np/sk/princealbert/activ/experiences/peche-fishing

 Fishing Permit Price